itk-dev/infostander_frontend_java/README.md

 # Infostander Frontend in Java
 This is a frontend for Infostander written in Java.

+The latest compiled jar file is in the jar/ folder.

 The project directory is InfostanderFrontend/ .

 The socket.io-java-client folder is a modified socket.io-client library (https://github.com/Gottox/socket.io-java-client).